 - Midline crossing activities

-- Working on core strength, such as a holding a superman pose
+- Working on core strength, such as a holding

 - Doing jumping jacks